fluidd-core/fluidd/docs/index.md

 ## Supporting Fluidd

-Fluidd was created by [Craig Bassett](https://github.com/cadriel) and is currently developed and maintained by [Fluidd Maintainers](https://github.com/orgs/fluidd-core/teams/maintainers) and our contributors - along with support from the entire Klipper Team, associated printer communities and you, the user.
+Fluidd was created by [Craig Bassett](https://github.com/cadriel) and is currently developed and maintained by the [Fluidd team](https://github.com/orgs/fluidd-core/people) and our contributors - along with support from the entire Klipper Team, associated printer communities and you, the user.